w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 In order to find a job,my strategy was to prepare tens of CVs, and searching for positions in the local work portal: from mechanical engineering to software development, from equipment installation to hardware design.
 I spent days sending crafted papers to companies, getting **zero interviews**.

-Unexperienced, scared, and stressed I went to the place where students should look first: University Carrier Center.
+Unexperienced, scared, and stressed I went to the place where students should look first: University Carreer Center.

 If you are a fresh graduate, it is one of the places to go, they have job postings, contracts with employers, and can help you to review the CV.

-At the University Carrier Center, there was a job offer for the new local perspective investment, let's call it "The Best Automation Company", for an "Application Engineer" position.
+At the University Carreer Center, there was a job offer for the new local perspective investment, let's call it "The Best Automation Company", for an "Application Engineer" position.

 The recruitment process at "The Best Automation Company" was lengthy: Initial screening with HR, technical conversation with a team, take-home test to present, and finally, meeting with the management.
 For the management meeting, I crafted a presentation with all the projects I worked on at university and presented it to the hiring committee.